IonImpulse/IonImpulse/README.md

 <h3 align="center" id="what-have-i-created">📝 What have I created?</h3>

+- 💠 [HMC Vector Arcade](https://github.com/IonImpulse/hmc-vector-arcade), a project I'm working on with a team of students.
+Together, we are building a vector arcade machine from the ground up, programming bare metal.
+I'm currently working on a simulator for the machine to test the game, and will be working on the embedded code once done.

 - 🚀 [Rocketry Flight Computers](https://github.com/IonImpulse/MARC-Flight-Computers), a collection of several different projects that will come together to act as a full flight system for the **Mudd Advanced Rocketry Club**.
 I'm currently working on the flight computer (which controls the rocket mid-flight), the receiver (which receives telemetry data from the rocket), and the ground station desktop app (which takes data from the receiver and displays it in real time).